hetznercloud/terraform-provider-hcloud/website/docs/r/firewall.html.md

 page_title: "Hetzner Cloud: hcloud_firewall"
 sidebar_current: "docs-hcloud-resource-firewall"
 description: |-
-Provides a Hetzner Cloud Firewall to represent a Load Balancer in the Hetzner Cloud.
+Provides a Hetzner Cloud Firewall to represent a Firewall in the Hetzner Cloud.
 ---

 # hcloud_firewall

-Provides a Hetzner Cloud Firewall to represent a Load Balancer in the Hetzner Cloud.
+Provides a Hetzner Cloud Firewall to represent a Firewall in the Hetzner Cloud.

 ## Example Usage